jingyun20/Lense/README.md

 ### ⚠️ Warning: Do NOT share your API key publicly or upload it to GitHub.

 ## Introduction
-Preprocessing is critical for single-cell omics analyses, but default pipelines may underperform on diverse datasets, especially from emerging platforms like spatial transcriptomics.
+Data preprocessing is critical for single-cell omics analyses, but default pipelines may underperform on diverse datasets, especially from emerging platforms like spatial transcriptomics.
 We introduce Lense, a language-model-guided method that automatically selects optimal preprocessing by comparing UMAP plots across pipeline variants.
 Integrated with Seurat, Lense streamlines analysis and improves preprocessing robustness without requiring manual tuning.